Things to Consider When Choosing a Storage Facility

 - Cleanliness – Make time to visit the place before renting it and be sure that it is in good condition.
 The look of the storage facility often can tell you a lot about the service quality.
 Inspect the area for basic things such dirt, dust, and insects.
 It is not unusual to examine the facility before renting it, so do not hesitate.
 If the company refuses, it should raise red flags that there may be an issue.
 The last thing you want is a messy place.

 - Major Issues – Apart from the overall appearance of the unit, you should examine its condition.
 Look for cracks on the wall and ceiling that can permit the penetration of rain or sunlight.
-Of course you will also need to ensure mold and/or mildew are not present as they can quickly damage your possessions.
+Of course you will also need to ensure mold is not present and/or mildew are not present as they can quickly damage your possessions.

 Although your final decision should not be solely based on the price, it will be inevitably influence your decision.
 You might be tempted to pick a cheaper solution and save money.
 Remember that more often than not you get what you pay for.